An Intentional Community

 That is the SI magic.
 The result is something quite spectacular.

-After the adult theme talk, it’s time to head off to morning seminars.
-These vary year to year, depending upon proposals.
-Anything from theological discussion, making art, dancing, yoga, or watching film clips.
+Morning seminars are for adults, and you attend the same seminar each day.
+Seminars vary year to year and include options from theological discussion to making art, dancing, yoga, or watching film clips.
 If the mood strikes you, you can also just sit under a tree and read a good book.

-Specific morning seminars are always detailed in the online brochure, shortly before registration opens.
+Specific morning seminars are always detailed online shortly before registration opens.

 Almost all of Summer Institute’s activities take place a short walk from where our main housing is located.
-Worship, theme talks, seminars and workshops are scheduled in various buildings around the main quad.
-Most attendees walk or ride bikes between those locations, but SI provides golf cart transportation for those with mobility challenges.
+Worship, theme talks, seminars and workshops are scheduled within a small area of campus.
+Most attendees walk or ride bikes between locations, but SI provides golf cart transportation for those with mobility challenges.
 In addition you can bring your own or rent a mobility scooter to use on campus.
 Details on rentals will be posted online to coincide with registration.

 The bookstore is the headquarters for SI t-shirts, Skinner House & Beacon Press books, works by SI artists, and the SI scholarship raffle.

 Remember to bring your cash, check, or major credit card.
-Profits go to the Melanie Pescan scholarship fund.
+Profits go to the Heart Scholarship Fund

 For information on selling items at the bookstore please email [email protected]